Cal Peterson

-Calvin Elston Peterson (born October 6, 1952) is a former professional American football linebacker in the National Football League (NFL) for the Dallas Cowboys, Tampa Bay Buccaneers, Kansas City Chiefs and Los Angeles Raiders.
-He played college football at UCLA.
+Calvin Elston Peterson (born October 6, 1952) is an American former professional football linebacker in the National Football League (NFL) for the Dallas Cowboys, Tampa Bay Buccaneers, Kansas City Chiefs and Los Angeles Raiders.
+He played college football for the UCLA Bruins and was selected by the Cowboys in the third round of the 1974 NFL draft.

-Early years
+Early life

 Peterson prepped at Los Angeles High School, before moving on to UCLA, where he played the "loose" defensive end position and was a three-year starter.

 Professional career

 Dallas Cowboys

-Peterson was selected by the Dallas Cowboys in the third round (72nd overall) of the 1974 NFL Draft, with the intention of converting him to an outside linebacker.
+Peterson was selected by the Dallas Cowboys in the third round (72nd overall) of the 1974 NFL draft, with the intention of converting him to an outside linebacker.
 As a rookie, his speed allowed him to become a key special teams player.

 In 1975, he was the fourth linebacker on the depth chart and was used on passing downs, on a team that played in Super Bowl X.

 Tampa Bay Buccaneers

-The Tampa Bay Buccaneers selected him from the Cowboys roster in the 1976 NFL Expansion Draft.
+The Tampa Bay Buccaneers selected him from the Cowboys roster in the 1976 NFL expansion draft.
 He was a starter and considered the team's best linebacker, until suffering a sprained knee in the fourth game of the season.
 He returned in the eighth game to play against the Denver Broncos, but he reinjured his knee and was placed on the injured reserve list.
 He could never fully recover from his knee injury and was waived the next off-season after failing a physical.